edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 #### Add Response Headers {/*add-response-headers*/}

 Adds one or more header(s) to the response.
-If the header already exists in the response, then the provided value will be appended to the existing response header value.

 **Key information:**

 -   Specify a header name that is an exact match for the desired response header.
 However, case is not taken into account for the purpose of identifying a header.
 -   Use alphanumeric characters, dashes, or underscores when specifying a header name.
 -   Use [feature variables](/guides/performance/rules/feature_variables) to dynamically construct header values.
+-   This feature requires {{ PRODUCT }} to add a response header, regardless of whether that header already exists in the response.
+This may cause the response to include multiple headers with the same name.
 -   The following headers are reserved and cannot be modified by this feature:
     -   accept-ranges
     -   age